pykettk/module-product-grid-updated-at-filter/README.md

 ---

+This module will be abandoned once the [related pull request](https://github.com/magento/magento2/pull/35436) has been accepted and deployed as part of the Magento core.

+---

 ## 📝 Features
 ✔️ Adds the product's `updated_at` attribute to the admin product grid to allow admins to see when a product was last modified